henrietta-k/adapt-learning-wiki/Developing-plugins.md

   "license": "GPLv3"
 }
 ```
+###### Plugin naming policy
+In order to publish a plugin it is required that a plugin name must:-

+1. Be **Unique**, plugin names are available on a first come, first serve basis.
+2. Start with **adapt-**
+3. Not start with **adapt-contrib-**, this is reserved for plugins that have been acknowledged by the Adapt Community as "offically" supported.
+To achieve contrib status a plugin must conform to the projects standard for code convention and test coverage.

 ##### Implementing a plugin
 The javascript file that is specified by the `main` property must define itself as an AMD module.